When we start out painting, we may think - a home art studio? Why do we need a studio?

 I use a drafting table for painting watercolors.
 I sit for smaller pieces and intricate detail.
 But I stand to paint and view large watercolor pieces.

-We need to have our painting supplies organized, handy and ready to use.
+We need to keep our painting supplies organized, handy and ready to use.

 A clean organized space makes painting pleasant and more inspiring.

 We probably have heard of writer’s block.
 There is also such a thing as an artist’s block.
-One of the ways to prevent an artist's painting block is to keep our painting area organized.
+One of the ways to prevent a painting block is to keep our painting area organized.

 Without any distractions, our creative juices can flow and painting is fun.

-Make your home art studio comfortable and convenient, so it's always ready for more awesome paintings.
+Make your art studio comfortable and convenient, so it's always ready for more awesome paintings.